shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Somebody needs to collect and save marcha from all over Nepal"
+title: Somebody needs to collect and save marcha from all over Nepal
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 Marcha, or rice starter yeast, is a coloby of mold, yeast and bacteria.
 Each geographical origin has a unique bio-signature.
 It's not a valued commodity in Nepal, but what if we preserved it and commercialized it?

 Why I care: